-This section gives advice on individual city breaks to certain tourist attractions outside Moscow.
-Generally, it would be more comfortable to join an organised tour, but we know that some of you value independence over comfort.
+This section gives advice on unguided city breaks to certain tourist attractions outside Moscow.
+In most cases, it would be more comfortable to join an organised tour, but we know that some of you value independence over comfort.

 As a major transport hub in Russia, Moscow is a good starting point for short trips to many cities offering unique tourist attractions beyond the capital.
 Mind that public transport in some cities may be not as good as it is in Moscow.
 On the bright side of it, prices there are usually lower.